mackelab/lsmlsda2020/module1/README.md

 This week you will analyze the model.

 Tasks:
-  - recap week 1, read through the solutions and make sure you understand them.
+  - Recap week 1, read through the solutions and make sure you understand them.
 Disuss with your colleages or open an issue in case you have questions or spot a mistake in the solutions.
-  - work on exercises 3 and 4.
+  - Work on exercises 3 and 4.
 Discuss with your colleages or open an issue if you have questions or if you are stuck.

 ## Reading:
 1) Chapter 16 of Neuronal Dynamics et al.: https://neuronaldynamics.epfl.ch/online/Ch16.html